msztolcman/subst/README.rst

       --count is equal 1
     * if only --count is given, this value is used
-    * if --eval-replace is given, --replace must be valid Python code, where can be used m variable.m holds MatchObject instance (see: http://http://docs.python.org/2/library/re.html#match-objects, for
+    * if --eval-replace is given, --replace must be valid Python code, where can be used m variable. m holds MatchObject instance (see: http://http://docs.python.org/2/library/re.html#match-objects, for
       example:
         --eval-replace --replace 'm.group(1).lower()'